NatashaOranga/CapstoneProjectMoringa/README.md

 ## About

-This project was created as a capstone for a short course focused on learning a new programming language.
+This project was created as a capstone for a short course(AI for developers), and the project tasked us with learning a new programming language and creating a small project in the acquired language with the help of AI tools.
 I chose **Go (Golang)** due to its simplicity, performance, and growing popularity in backend development and cloud infrastructure.

 The Bank Management System demonstrates core Go concepts, including:
 * Structs and methods with pointer receivers